Aggregate accidents by ward

 Next, you'll create a combo chart that shows the total number of collisions as a line chart and the number of collisions involving cyclists as a bar chart.
 This chart will help you visualize the data in a nonspatial way.
 In ArcGIS Insights, charts and maps are linked if they use the same data, so you can interact with the chart to affect what is displayed on the map.

-- In the data pane, for the Spatial Aggregation 2 dataset, press Ctrl while clicking WARD_EN, Count of Collisions with cyclists, and Count of Collisions.
+- In the data pane, for the Spatial Aggregation 2 dataset, click the circles next to WARD_EN, Count of Collisions with cyclists, and Count of Collisions.

 All three fields are selected.